DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-bounded-context.md

         Based on their features, we have 4 bounded contexts:
         - Registration

             This is the first step to process the course registration of a student.
-This bounded context will take on:
-            - preventing the duplication or overlap times between courses.
-            - check whether or not the teachers are available.

         - Payment